Shriansh16/Bank_Documents_Analyzer/README.md

 ## How to run?
 ### Follow these steps to run the project:
 step 1.
 Start the Backend Servers
- Run the following commands in your terminal to start both backend service: uvicorn main:app
+ Run the following command in your terminal to start the backend service:
+ uvicorn main:app

 Step 2.
 Open the Frontend